my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 **Decomposition of variance**

+Or sometimes called **Law of Total Variance**.

 $$
 \text{Var}(Y) = \text{Var}_\mathbf{x}[\mathbb{E}(y\vert \mathbf{x})]
  + \mathbb{E}_\mathbf{x}[\text{Var}(y\vert \mathbf{x})]
 $$

-In plain language, the variance of $y$ deceomposes into the variance of the conditional mean plus the expected variance around the conditional mean.
+In plain language, the variance of $Y$ deceomposes into the variance of the conditional mean plus the expected variance around the conditional mean.

 **Population and Sample**